Boy who lost part of his leg after Florida Keys shark attack vows to get back in the water

 He was on vacation with his family in the Keys in August when he was attacked by a massive bull shark.

+As he was treated, the boy remained calm despite his devastating injuries.

+"He was talking normally, he wasn't screaming, he wasn't crying, he was calm, I've seen patients with less (severe) injuries be more dramatic," said Millan.

-After being rescued by a nearby boat, Reeder Jr. was taken by helicopter to Nicklaus Children's Hospital in Miami.
+Reeder Jr. was then taken by helicopter to Nicklaus Children's Hospital in Miami.

-His doctors said that while trying to salvage his limb, it became clear just how devastating his injuries were.
+His doctors said that while trying to salvage his limb, it became clear just how damaging his injuries were.

-The bite was life-threatening due to blood loss, and his leg was then amputated below the knee.
+The bite was life-threatening due to blood loss, and his leg was amputated below the knee.

-As for what's next, doctors are hoping to fit him with a below-knee prosthesis.
+As for what's next, doctors are hoping to fit him with a below-knee prosthesis, something Reeder Jr. is excited about.

+"I am going to be fine.
+I am going to get a prosthetic leg a cool one," Reeder Jr. said.

 Just days before Reeder Jr. was attacked, a 13-year-old was bitten in the face by a shark while swimming off the Florida Keys.